BRIEF-Mediaset CEO: no conditions now for pay TV accord with Sky but "anything possible"

-June 28 The CEO of Italian broadcaster Mediaset, Pier Silvio Berlusconi, says:
+June 28 (Reuters) - The CEO of Italian broadcaster Mediaset, Pier Silvio Berlusconi, says:

 * conditions not there for a pay-TV agreement with Sky at present but "anything is possible"